sangeethkumarsg/next-image-gallery/README.md

 - Responsive design
 - Tons of customization options (see props below)
 - Uses Next JS built in tag `<Image>` from `next/image` and thereby provide support for image optimization.
+- It support `next/image` of Next 12+ and the latest next from Next JS 14+

 ## Getting started